What is hemifacial microsomia?

 - Facial palsy: when present, facial paralysis may improve during the first few years of life.
 Various medical treatments, therapies, and surgeries can help with facial palsy.

 - Facial contour: if the tissue of the face is underdeveloped, it can be replaced with skin, fat and sometimes muscle taken from another part of the body.
 Bone grafts taken from the skull or the hip may improve the facial shape.
+Fat injection is becoming a very common method of improving facial contour.

 - Feeding and breathing problems: babies who have a small jaw and/or a cleft palate, or macrostomia (‘wide mouth’) may have difficulty feeding.
 It will be essential to check that they are gaining weight appropriately.
 If breathing is a problem, some options are available to manage and correct the cause, such as positioning devices, tubes and jaw advancement procedures.